-What if I told you that the original founder of Rasta, Marcus Garvey, did not have dreadlocks, did not smoke marijuana and reggae was not even around when the Rasta movement started.
+The main founder of the Rasta Movement, Marcus Garvey, did not have dreadlocks, did not smoke marijuana and reggae was not even around when the Rasta movement started.

 So how did marijuana, dreadlocks and reggae become the essence of Rasta?
 Because those are the things that white people find cool and inviting about Rasta.
 Whites who call themselves Rastas fell in love with the superficial aspects of Rasta.
 The idea of chanting “One Love” at an outdoor reggae festival as the cool wind blows through their dreadlocks and spread the marijuana smoke through the air was romanticized and quickly accepted by hippies.